jdevoo/admin-on-rest-demo-java-rest/README.md

 # Admin-on-Rest Demo + Java Spring Boot/MySQL REST Backend

-This is a Spring-based demo of the [admin-on-rest](https://github.com/marmelab/admin-on-rest) library for React.js.
+This is a Spring-based demo of the [admin-on-rest](https://marmelab.com/admin-on-rest) library for React.js.
 It creates a working administration for a fake poster shop named Posters Galore.

 Admin-on-rest requires a REST server which is provided in this bundle in the /backend folder.

-To explore the source code, start with [src/index.js](https://github.com/marmelab/admin-on-rest-demo/blob/master/src/index.js).

-**Note**: This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Front-End

 In the project directory /src, you can run:

-### `npm start`
+`npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.